CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/09-conflict.md

 - "Conflicts occur when two or more people change the same lines of the same file."
 - "The version control system does not allow people to overwrite each other's changes blindly, but highlights conflicts so that they can be resolved."
 ---
+> ## Practicing By Yourself
+>
+> In some projects you will work with other people and make changes simultaneously that will sometimes conflict with each other.
+> Using git via GitHub means that you see your collaborators changes as "changes on the remote repository".
+> In this lesson you'll play the role of *you* and also *collaborator* by making changes on your local repo and also on the remote (GitHub) repo.
+{: .callout}

 As soon as people can work in parallel, they'll likely step on each other's toes.
 This will even happen with a single person: if we are working on